pyOpenSci/software-peer-review/index.md

 :hidden:
 :caption: About peer review

-About Our Review <about/intro>
-Why Open Review <about/why-open-review>
+ABOUT </about/intro>
-Review Benefits for Authors <about/benefits>
+Review Benefits for Authors </about/benefits>
-Review Process <about/how-peer-review-works.md>
-Our Goals <about/our-goals.md>
-Package Scope (What we review) <about/package-scope>
+Package Scope (What we review) </about/package-scope>
-Peer Review Timeline <software-peer-review-guide/intro>
-OUR PROCESS <our-process/how-review-works>
+REVIEW PROCESS </our-process/how-review-works>
-Peer Review Policies <policies>
 ```